Robert-van-Engelen/tinylisp/proto/README.md

 `CLOS` value.
 The ordinal of a `CONS` and `CLOS` NaN-boxed value is the index of the cell pair on the stack.
 In this way, allocation is fast and simple.
-But deallocation and reuse is not possible until we return to the REPL to throw everytying away that was computed, except for the global environemnt `env`.
+But deallocation and reuse is not possible until we return to the REPL to throw everytying away that was computed, except for the global environment `env`.

 To collect cells that are no longer used to reuse them later, i.e. to *garbage collect* them, we need a pool of cells instead of a stack.
 With a pool of free